huggingface/hub-docs/docs/hub/security-sso.md

 The Hugging Face Hub gives you the ability to implement mandatory Single Sign-On (SSO) for your organization.

+We support both SAML 2.0 and OpenID Connect (OIDC) protocols.

 <Tip warning={true}>
 This feature is part of the <a href="https://huggingface.co/enterprise" target="_blank">Enterprise Hub</a>.
 </Tip>